m7a/bo-lz4-ada/READMEx.md

 installed as follows:

 	gnatmake -o unlz4ada unlz4ada.adb -aO../lib -aI../lib -largs -llz4ada
+	ulimit -s 60000
 	LD_LIBRARY_PATH=$PWD/../lib ./unlz4ada < ../test_vectors_lz4/z1.lz4 | xxd

 Decompression API
 =================

 This section describes the decompression API provided by this library.
-There is also an API to make use of the XXHash32 code directly, see `XXHash32 API` further down.
+There is also an API to make use of the XXHash32 checksum directly, see `XXHash32 API` further down.
 Some of the data types are shared among both of the APIs and only described here.